Joeyrod88/Basic-SQL/README.md

 Quantified sales totals per Category, Customer, and purchase location, and determined most and least profitable store locations.

+SQL Joins:

+Here I put together a simple database with a few Tables to demonstrate Joins.

 At this time it is still a Work in Progress.